plone/training/mastering-plone/plone5.rst

 Content Types
 -------------

-All default types are based on Dexterity.
+While Plone 4 used Archetypes all default types are based on Dexterity in Plone 5.
 This means you can use behaviors to change their features and edit them through the web.
 Existing old content can be migrated to these types.

 .. _plone5-resource-registry-label: